-Forward Automatic Braking (FAB)
+Front Automatic Braking (FAB) System

 If the vehicle has Forward Collision Alert (FCA), it also has FAB, which includes Intelligent Brake Assist (IBA).
 When the system detects a vehicle ahead in your path that is traveling in the same direction that you may be about to crash into, it can provide a boost to braking or automatically brake the vehicle.
 This can help avoid or lessen the severity of crashes when driving in a forward gear.
 Depending on the situation, the vehicle may automatically brake moderately or hard.
-This forward automatic braking can only occur if a vehicle is detected.
-This is shown by the FCA vehicle ahead indicator being lit.
-See Forward Collision Alert (FCA) System $\Rightarrow$ 268.
+This front automatic braking can only occur if a vehicle is detected.
+This is shown by the FCA